Getting people to open your emails – and most importantly, reply to them – is difficult and the only answer is consistent email follow up.

 Rule 1 – Schedule Your Follow ups

 While there is no ‘rule’ for when you should send a follow up email, it’s generally a good idea to space out your messages.
-As long as you’re using a good outreach tool to automate and track your emails, you can adjust based on the data.
+As long as you’re using a good cold email software to automate and track your emails, you can adjust based on the data.

 If you’re still questioning the results of outbound, you better check out Outreach.io which used 90% outbound to reach its unicorn status.
 Specifically, they’ve also used a killer outbound sequence called the Agoge sequence to double their outbound results.

 Having the ultimate schedule is important and full attribution goes to Sam Nelson, SDR leader at Outreach, for sharing this.
 If you’re a sales or marketing person, you must follow him.
 Sharing actionable knowledge is one of the best forms of follow-up.
 Remember that.

 As you can see above, it’s also a good idea to switch it up a little – like we said, maybe you’ll get a better response on sending the second follow up on day 8 or even 10.
 You’ll never know until you actually try.